emmo-repo/domain-crystallography/Concept_Templates/single_crystal.md

-https://en.wikipedia.org/wiki/Crystal: information as above, as well as history of the term, some discussion of various types of crystal including quasicrystals and crystal defects.
+https://en.wikipedia.org/wiki/Crystal: information as above, as well as history of the term, some discussion of various types of crystal including quasicrystals and crystal defects. https://doi.org/10.1080/0889311X.2021.1978080: several definitions of the concept crystal and the evolution of the term over the last 100 years.
 ### Comments

 The vast majority of crystal structures are formed of arrangements of atoms that are